 All About UVAA

-The Umpqua Valley Arts Association, located at 1624 W. Harvard Avenue in Roseburg, Oregon, is a not-for-profit organization dedicated to art education, art appreciation, service to artists and art organizations, and to the community.
-The Association has played a primary role in the cultural development of Douglas County.
+The Umpqua Valley Arts Association is a non-profit organization dedicated to art education, art appreciation, service to artists and art organizations, and to the community.
+The Arts Association has played a primary role in the cultural development of Douglas County.
 In 1979, the Arts Association and the City of Roseburg entered into a partnership arrangement to use the buildings in the Fir Grove Section of Stewart Park as a cultural center.

 Resident artists and festivals provide a multi-cultural opportunity for county residents, school groups and tourists to experience a variety of programs and activities designed to deepen understanding and expression of the arts.
 Volunteer support groups assist in the day-to-day general operation, special programs, policy making and public relations.